 Forests play an important role in cleansing water sources used for drinking and fish habitat.
 These rules require landowners to:

 - Maintain buffers of trees and shrubs along streams, creeks, and rivers

 - Avoid spraying chemicals near streams or during weather conditions that could cause chemicals to pollute these waterways

 Natural forests are composed of trees and debris of all ages.
 Some wildlife relies on young trees and shrubs, while others need old-growth or dead trees to survive.
 FPA protects habitat by requiring landowners to:

-- Leave at least two living trees or two snagsTrees that are dead but remain standing and sturdy. per acre of harvested forest
+- Leave at least two living trees or two snagsSnags Dead or dying trees that remain standing. per acre of harvested forest

 - Leave at least two fallen logs per acre of harvested forest

 - Modify harvest plans to protect sensitive wildlife areas used by species of concernSpecies Of Concern Wildlife that are feared to be at risk, but insufficient information is available to list the species under the Endangered Species Act. such as the bald eagle and northern spotted owl

 Herbicides are sometimes applied after timber harvest to help newly planted trees outcompete fast-growing weeds.
 Herbicide use is regulated to protect human health and environmental safety.
 When applying herbicide, landowners must:

 - Complete a written plan for any chemical use within 100 feet of a fish-bearing stream